Prime Minister Modi to address joint session of US Congress | Politics

 Prime Minister Modi to address joint session of US Congress

+The constraints of the past are behind us and foundations of the future are firmly in place.
+We look forward to paving the way for greater collaboration between our countries in the years to come, it said.Once again, we would be honoured to have you join us for a Joint Meeting of Congress to celebrate the enduring friendship between the US and India.

-Prime Minister Narendra Modi will address a joint session of the US Congress on June 22 during his official state visit to the country, top congressional leaders announced on Friday.
+Prime Minister Narendra Modi will address a joint session of the US Congress on June 22 during his official state visit to the country and will share his vision of India's future and speak on the global challenges facing the two countries, top congressional leaders announced on Friday.

-''On behalf of the bipartisan leadership of the United States House of Representatives and the United States Senate, it is our honour to invite you (Prime Minister Modi) to address a joint meeting of Congress on Thursday, June 22,'' they said in a statement.
+''On behalf of the bipartisan leadership of the United States House of Representatives and the United States Senate, it is our honour to invite you (Prime Minister Modi) to address a joint meeting of Congress on Thursday, June 22,'' the congressional leaders said in a statement.

 This will be the second time that Modi will be addressing a joint meeting of the US Congress.